OpenMDAO/OpenMDAO-Framework/docs/quick-ref/nedit.rst

   visible.)

-Moving text right or left
+Moving Text Right or Left
 -------------------------

 -  To move text to the **right**: